House Hunting Fun in Queretaro

 Stairs

 The stairs are a feature all their own.
-Many of the houses try to reduce how much space the stairs take up, but every once in a while we would see spiral or spacious stairs (which comes in handy when you are trying to get a king size bed up to the second floor).
+Many of the houses try to reduce how much space the stairs take up, but every once in a while, we see spiral or spacious stairs (which comes in handy when you are trying to get a king-size bed up to the second floor).

 Kitchens